CharlesCarr/full-stack-crm/README.md

 - Styling with TailwindCSS utility classes

 #### Challenges
 After completing a smaller project management application to learn GraphQL and Apollo I decided to build this to take my learning a step further.
+Good challenge to learn a new technology.

 ## Flow of Application / How to Navigate